 DISCLAIMER: Sun Life Asset Management Company, Inc. (SLAMCI) makes no representation as to the accuracy or completeness of the information contained herein.
 The information contained in this presentation is for information purposes only.
-It is not intended to provide professional, investment, or any other type of advice or recommendation in relation to purchases or sales of securities whether or not they are related to SLAMCI; it does not constitute any guarantee of performance; and neither does it take into account the particular investment objectives, financial situation or needs of individual recipients.
-Any opinions or estimates herein reflect our judgment as at the date of this presentation and are subject on the particular investment of the presentation and are subject or without notice.
-This material without prior written consent of, and proper attribution to Sun Life.
+It is not intended to provide professional, investment, or any other type of advice or recommendation in relation to purchases or sales of securities whether or not they are related to SLAMCI; it does not constitute any guarantee of performance, and neither does it take into account the particular investment objectives, financial situation or needs of individual recipients.
+Any opinions or estimates herein reflect our judgment as at the date of this presentation and are subject to change at any time without notice.
+This material is a copyrighted work.
+You may not share, distribute, revise, transform, or build upon this material without prior written consent of, and proper attribution to Sun Life.
 All trademarks are the properties of their respective owners.